 Seoul

-A megalopolis of over 10 million people, Seoul feels like a city on a mission.
+Seoul, a megalopolis of over 10 million people, feels like a city on a mission.
 Modernity is undoubtedly the capital’s keynote, but recent years have seen efforts to reconnect with its underlying natural landscape and history: the Cheonggye…

 Gyeongju

-Gyeongju, half a day’s journey southeast of the capital, was the seat of the powerful Silla dynasty, who ruled over the region between 57 BC and 935 AD.
-An exceptional crop of monuments survives as their legacy, the most impressive of them…
+Half a day’s journey southeast of the capital, Gyeongju was the seat of the powerful Silla dynasty, who ruled over the region between 57 BC and 935 AD.
+An exceptional crop of monuments survives as their legacy, the most impressive of them d…

 Seoraksan National Park